wp-plugins/youtube-embed-plus/readme.txt

 Stable tag: 9.8
 License: GPLv3 or later

 YouTube embed plugin.
-Embed the YouTube player and playlist in posts/pages and widgets.
-Add video thumbnails, analytics, SEO, security, and more.
+Embed responsive YouTube video players and playlists in posts/pages and widgets.
+Add video thumbnails, analytics, SEO, and more

 == Description ==